ducanh0/NewWords/javafx-sdk-21.0.1/legal/javafx.web/icu_web.md

 ----------------------------------------------------------------------

-Chinese/Japanese Word Break Dictionary Data (cjdict.txt)
+Chinese/Japanese main.Word Break Dictionary Data (cjdict.txt)

  #     The Google Chrome software developed by Google is licensed under
  # the BSD license.
 Other software included in this distribution is